VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 00.04.18 =

-Added percent ownership to leaderboards as percent=yes as the shortcode option.
+Added percent ownership to leaderboards as percent=yes in the shortcode attribute options.
+Now you can see percentage of point ownership without pulling out Excel.
+Some minor house cleaning.

 = 00.04.17 =